North Carolina Articles of Incorporation

 Mail, in-person, or online by uploading the signed document

 ~5-7 business days.
 24 hours for $100 expedite fee.
 Same day for $200 expedite fee (submit by noon).

 Other Helpful North Carolina Facts

 As you are preparing to incorporate, keep in mind the following requirements specific to North Carolina.
-Your specialist will help you tailor articles of incorporation to your state.

 North Carolina Directors